-The inhabitants of Cameroon are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 7th, 2020, 685 infected persons and 9 deaths have been reported in the country.
-The first confirmed infections were reported on March 6th, 2020, which is the date of the official notification.
+Spread of the corona virus in CameroonBy April 11th, 2022, 118075 infected persons and 1912 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 3rd with 238 new infected persons.

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-Mortality rate of infected persons

-From the previously infected and deceased people, in Cameroon results in a mortality rate of 1.3%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Cameroon results in a mortality rate of 1.6%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||170 cm||160 cm|
+|Body height||171 cm||160 cm|

-|Weight||68.2 kg||64.3 kg|
+|Weight||69.0 kg||64.3 kg|

-|HIV / Aids||0.16%||0.04%|
+|HIV / Aids||0.08%||0.03%|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 Medical suppliesMedical care provided by doctors and hospitals in Cameroon is below average compared to the world population.
 The country provides 1.3 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 2,260 physicians in Cameroon, there are about 0.09 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 0.09.
+With about 2,380 physicians in Cameroon, there are about 0.09 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 22 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 24 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.